Jatinkkalra/hardhat-smartcontract-lottery/README.md

 5. Run staging tests // Can be done via etherscan(Write Contract), a deploy script (https://github.com/PatrickAlphaC/hardhat-smartcontract-lottery-fcc/blob/main/scripts/enter.js) or via console(`yarn hardhat test --network sepolia`)
 ```

-#### Steps:
+#### Steps Used:

 - Create:
   - "staging" folder
     - "lottery.staging.test.js"
 - Most format is taken from the unit test.

-#### Verify Sequence of Events
+## Verify Sequence of Events

 1. User enters lottery (Use contract address on sepolia explorer.)
    Log example: https://sepolia.etherscan.io/tx/0xbd2337e2060c00ebd2f011496f296cc2d12d603551aecdea220f696d95643a53#eventlog.
    Topic 0 = Indentifies the entire event
    Topic 1 = Indexed Topic which displays the address of the player entered
-2. Keepers.chain.link aka https://automation.chain.link/sepolia sees a performUpkeep transaction (performUpkeep: An internal transaction on seploia explorer)
+2. Keepers.chain.link aka https://automation.chain.link/sepolia sees a performUpkeep transaction (performUpkeep: An internal transaction on sepolia explorer)
 3. VRF gets called on https://vrf.chain.link/ (fulfillRandomWords: An internal transaction on seploia explorer)
 4. Winner gets picked, event gets fired and test completes.

-# Setup:
+# Setup

-Here I have kept my personal notes on the setup process.
-Only for personal reference purpose.
+Below is a quick summary of the steps I used to write this repo.
+Mainly for personal reference only.

-## Extensions
+## Extensions Used

 - [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one "Third-party Markdown extension")